dokku/docker-orchestrate/README.md

 - `--container-name-template`: Go template for container names.
 Available variables: `.ProjectName`, `.ServiceName`, `.InstanceID`.
 Default: `{{.ProjectName}}-{{.ServiceName}}-{{.InstanceID}}`.
 - `--profile`: One or more profiles to enable.
 Can be specified multiple times or as a comma-separated list.
 - `--replicas`: Override the number of replicas for a specific service.
 This flag requires a `service-name` argument.
+- `--skip-databases`: Skip deploying database services - as detected by image - when deploying the entire project or a specific service.

 ## Script Extensions